Vorlonhomeworld/BBCL/2 What_is_Lisp.md

 In the summer of 1956, John McCarthy, the father of Lisp, spent time upgrading FLPL for greater use, introducing the maplist function and lambda notation, based on the work of Church in 1941.
 By the fall of 1958, John McCarthy began working on a Lisp Compiler as he no longer felt Fortran was a worthwhile language for what he needed.
-Lisp also became one of the first programming language to have it's own interpreter with the implemantation of the "eval" command!
-From that point on, Lisp was programming language!
+Lisp also became one of the first programming language to have it's own interpreter with the implementation of the "eval" command!
+From that point on, Lisp was programming language on its own!

 Lisp began growing and spreading out, and spawning many different dialects: